 Michelangelo Cookware Set, are they any good?
 Michelangelo started their company in 1931, they use to known as Michelin and was one of the biggest manufacturer in Europe.
-They specialized in cutlery but has since moved on to different product.
+They specialized in cutlery but has since expanded their offering.
 Their current product, the Michelangelo Copper Pots and Pan set is one of Amazon best seller.
-However, is their product any good?
-There has been many similar product such as the copper chef.
+However, the question remains, is it any good?
+There has been many similar product such as the copper chef or Gotham Copper Cookware.
 They both have a “Copper” non stick finish.
-This review will take a closer look at its design and function.
-We will see what they did right and what they did wrong.
+But in reality, the copper is more of a marketing gimmick then actual copper.
+This review will take a closer look at how their cookware is made and see whether its any good.

 Michelangelo Copper Pot and Pan Cookware Set Quick Summary

 |Categories||Michelangelo Copper Pot and Pan Cookware Set 12 Piece|

 |Oven Temperature||400 degrees Fahrenheit|

 |Brand Awareness||Europe and America|

 |Thoughts||Nonstick cookware with induction capability.
 The overall design and construction is good.
 However, the ceramic nonstick coating in general are known to be issue.
 Like all ceramic cookware, expect to replace it with 1 or 2 years.
 Unless you baby it.
 The price makes up for this issue though.|